BennyHernandez/TheLeftistMen/_posts/2023-10-17-An-update-directly-from-us.markdown

 Lea is currently in her 2nd year at UCLA majoring in PoliSci.
 If you want to support Lea and her sisters, you can check out the youtube channel Lea and Sophia for daily content from Lea and her sister, Sophia.

 We hope you all enjoyed this update, directly from us.
 We’re sorry we’ve been so quiet these past few months, we’ve all had a lot to do recently.
 Three of us are involved in a production of Lend Me A Tenor at our college and so it’s taking up a lot of our Free Time.
-But once it’s done, we’ll have a lot more time to focus on The Leftist Men as a whole.
-We even have some of the cast of Lend Me A Tenor helping us out and giving us ideas for The Leftist Men, so we have exciting things coming up.
-Also, there may or may not be a new play being written by The Leftist Men pretty soon after Lend Me A Tenor finishes, so be on the lookout.
+But once it’s done, we’ll have a lot more time to focus on LEFOLG as a whole.
+We even have some of the cast of Lend Me A Tenor helping us out and giving us ideas for LEFOLG, so we have exciting things coming up.
+Also, there may or may not be a new play being written by LEFOLG pretty soon after Lend Me A Tenor finishes, so be on the lookout.

 As always,